 Audible Characteristics

-Bookshelf Browse: Use keys 4 and 6 to move between each Audible book file or Go To Book to jump to a specified book number.
+Bookshelf Browse: Use keys 4 and 6 to move between each Audible book file or Go To Book to jump to a specified book number. skip back or forward 10 items while holding the 4 and 6 keys.
 Use key 3 to Delete the Book.
 To confirm deletion, press the Confirm key or any other key to cancel.

 Reading: Use keys 2 and 8 to navigate by the heading marks provided in the Audible book or by selected Time Jumps.
 Go to Heading and Go To Time are available.